thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 There is no requirement to use CA certificates and certificates of subordinate CAs to use the same algorithm as the end entity certificate.
-Certificates with longer lifetime may well use a cryptographic stronger algorithm.
+Certificates with longer lifetime may well use a cryptographically stronger algorithm.
+However, CAs (or their administrators) that issue certificates intended to be validated by constrained IoT devices SHOULD select algorithms supported by those devices to ensure successful validation (e.g., P-256).

 ### Certificate Revocation Checks

 The Certificate Revocation Lists (CRLs) distribution points extension has been defined in RFC 5280 to identify how CRL information is obtained.
-The authority information access extension indicates how to access information like the online certificate status service (OCSP).
-Both extensions SHOULD NOT be set.
-If set, they MUST NOT be marked critical.
+The Authority Information Access (AIA) extension indicates where to find additional information about the CA, such as how to access information like the online certificate status service (OCSP) or a CA issuer certificate.
+Constrained IoT devices often do not perform OCSP or CRL checks.
+Therefore, CRL distribution points and AIA for OCSP SHOULD NOT be set in IoT device certificates; if set, they MUST NOT be marked critical.
+AIA MAY be used solely for caIssuer to enable chain fetching by peers that have sufficient resources.

 Instead of using CRLs or OCSP this document follows the guidance in
 {{Section 4.4.3 of !RFC7925}}: for certificate revocation, neither OCSP nor CRL are used by constrained IoT devices.
+This text refers to OCSP/CRL checks during the handshake; continuous certificate validity checks are out of scope and left to application policy.

 The use of device management protocols for IoT devices, which often include an onboarding or bootstrapping mechanism, has also seen considerable uptake